Christopher J. Kearney

 Segment President, Thermal Equipment and Services

 Gene Lowe was named segment president, Thermal Equipment and Services in February 2013.
-He joined SPX as the Vice President of Marketing and Business Development for the Thermal Equipment and Services segment in 2008 and has been the President of the Global Evaporative Cooling business since 2010.
+He joined SPX as the vice president of marketing and business development for the Thermal Equipment and Services segment in 2008 and has been the president of the Global Evaporative Cooling business since 2010.
 Prior to joining SPX, Mr. Lowe held positions with Milliken, Bain & Company and Lazard Technology Partners.
-He received his MBA from Dartmouth’s Tuck School with distinguished honors and his BS of Management Science from Virginia Tech.
+He received his MBA from Dartmouth’s Tuck School with distinguished honors and his B.S. in management science from Virginia Tech.

 President, Flow Food & Beverage

 Marc Michael serves as president of Flow Food & Beverage at SPX and is responsible for enhancing SPX’s execution on its Food & Beverage system projects and strategically growing the company’s presence in Food & Beverage aftermarket service and components.
 Mr. Michael has extensive experience with emerging markets and managing large projects and operations across EMEA.
 Previously, he was president of SPX’s evaporative and dry cooling businesses and President of Flow Technology's EMEA region.
 He also held senior positions at SPX Cooling Technologies before becoming President of SPX’s Global Dry Cooling business in 2008.
 Prior to joining SPX in 2003, Mr. Michael held positions with General Electric and TDK Corporation.
 He earned a B.S. in accounting and finance from the University of North Alabama.